marioy47/blog-site/posts/certbot-introduction-and-usage/index.md

 The last **optional** step is that `certbot` will try to configure your _daemon_ (Apache, Nginx or other) with this new certificate.

+All this process takes about 30 seconds to a minute if you have your server configured in DNS beforehand.

 ## And how does a certificate secures my server?

 First of all...
 You use a **certificate and a key** to encrypt the information that transits between your server and a users browser.
-So a cert does not secures a service, it just secures the communication.
+So a certificate does not secures a service, it just secures the communication.

 Second: The basic idea of encrypting information is: